 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers, which outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The ASU is based on the principle that an entity should recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The ASU also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to fulfill a contract.
-The ASU will become effective for us on January 1, 2017 unless the FASB delays the effective date of the new standard.
-In April 2015, the FASB proposed a one-year delay in the effective date of the ASU to January 1, 2018, with an option that would permit companies to adopt the ASU as early as the original effective date.
-Early adoption prior to the original effective date is not permitted.
-A final decision on the effective date is expected in 2015.
-We currently are assessing the impact that this standard will have on its consolidated financial statements.
+The effective date of the ASU was recently deferred for one year to the interim and annual periods beginning on or after December 15, 2017.
+Early adoption is permitted as of the original effective date - interim and annual periods beginning on or after December 15, 2016.
+We currently are assessing the impact that this standard will have on our consolidated financial statements.

-ITEM 2.
+Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations